 Perhaps the coolest feature on the Pixel, however, is Daydream compatibility.
 Daydream turns your phone into a virtual reality device, and really takes things to the next level compared to systems like Google Cardboard.
 Thankfully, if you pre-order the Pixel, you’ll also get a Daydream View headset for free so you can try out Daydream without having to pay anything extra.

 You’ll also get automatic software updates, which is awesome.
-No other Android phone will get new versions of Android or security patches faster than the Pixel phones.
+No other Android phone will get new versions of

 Price and availability